Purhan/material-awesome/README.md

+### UPDATE: This fork has been moved to my [dotfiles](https://github.com/Purhan/dotfiles/tree/master/.config/awesome) repository.

 ## Material and Mouse driven theme for [AwesomeWM 4.3](https://awesomewm.org/)
 ### Original work by PapyElGringo, official development seem to have moved to [material-shell](https://github.com/PapyElGringo/material-shell)